Florida Sales Tax

 Florida is serious about applying penalties and interest to those who fail to file or do not file by the given deadlines.
 For tax returns that are filed late or tax paid late, or if the return is incomplete, a penalty of 10% of the tax due is assessed.
 If that amount is less than $50, then the penalty is $50 instead.
 If you do not owe taxes but file late, you will be assessed a $50 penalty.

 In addition to penalties, the Florida Department of Revenue also charges interest on unpaid taxes.
 The rate can change, so it’s posted on the DOR website at https://floridarevenue.com/taxes/taxesfees/Pages/tax_interest_rates.aspx.
-As of the time of this writing, the current interest rate is 7%.
+A floating rate is set twice a year.
+For early 2026, the current rate is 11% until June 30 when it jumps to 12% on July 1.

 Florida Sales Tax Software